jinghuichen/DS440-25Spring/index.md

 - Learn how to communicate effectively with your client

-## "Less Official" Course Objectives

-- Provide students with an opportunity to investigate a question or develop a tool that they are interested in.
-- Allow students a venue to make and learn from mistakes while they are still in undergrad.
-- Learn how to say "I don't know effectively" and in so doing, learn how to build trust with a client.
-- Learn how to incorporate feedback.

 ## Course Materials
 - No textbook is required for this course.
 However, the following (free online) textbooks may be helpful